Training Module

 After completion of this module, the following modules are ideal to further deepen your competence.
 If you are looking for a structured learning path, modules can also be taken as part of a professional track.

-Learn the fundamentals of role design, decision rights, governance mechanisms, and escalation paths in management systems
+Define clear roles, decision rights, governance mechanisms and escalation paths in management systems

 Duration